Custody battle for Anna Mae He: Disagreement

-Unable to financially care for Anna Mae, the Hes decided to let her remain in the Bakers' custody.
-The Bakers expressed interest in adopting Anna Mae but the Hes were unwilling.
+The Hes decided to let Anna Mae remain in the Bakers' custody due to their lack of financial ability to care for her.
+The Bakers expressed interest in adopting Anna Mae but received pushback from the Hes.
 An agreement was reached that would give the Bakers temporary custody and let the Hes retain parental rights.
-The Bakers claim there was also an oral agreement that the Bakers would raise Anna Mae until she is eighteen years old.
+The Bakers claim there was also an oral agreement that the Bakers would raise Anna Mae until she was eighteen years old.
 But the Hes contend that they did not agree to this and that the arrangement was only temporary.
 A juvenile court officer's testimony supports the Hes' claim.

-On June 2, 1999, Jack He and the Bakers met with a Mid-South Christian Services attorney.
-In the meeting, the attorney told Jack it would be necessary to go to court to regain custody if all parties did not agree to a change in custody.
+On June 2, 1999, Jack He and the Bakers met with a Mid-South Christian Services attorney, who told Jack it would be necessary to go to court to regain custody if all parties did not agree to a change in custody.

 On June 4, 1999, the Hes and the Bakers went to the Shelby County Juvenile Court to obtain the consent order transferring custody to the Bakers.
 Without the knowledge of either party, the juvenile court officer typed a guardianship provision into the consent order.
-Because Casey He did not speak or read English very well, she was unable to read the documents and had to rely on an interpreter for their meaning.
-Three witnesses, including the interpreter, reported that Casey was very concerned that the Bakers' custody of Anna Mae be temporary.
-The juvenile court officer testified that she was "adamant that at some point she wanted her child back."
+Since Casey He did not speak or read English very well, she was unable to read the documents and had to rely on an interpreter for their meaning.
+The juvenile court officer, along with three witnesses and the interpreter, testified that she was "adamant that at some point she wanted her child back".
 She was told that signing the consent order was necessary for Anna Mae to obtain health insurance and the interpreter testified that she signed the order believing custody to be temporary.